Walking a Mile in My Nervous System

 A breakdown of how perfectionism becomes our shield, how it can fuel procrastination, and why it keeps you stuck.
 No “lowering your standards” advice.
 Just practical methods to help you do the “good enough” thing and finally move forward.

-Donations help keep writing and low-cost education accessible.
+*Donations are greatly appreciated and help offset the cost associated with writing and keeping low-cost education accessible.